 - development of major water-loss identification mechanisms and carrying out respective repair works;

-- installing the new smart meters to the customer base; and
+- installing new smart meters to the customer base; and

 - carrying out social campaigns for educating the younger generation about responsible water consumption.

 Furthermore, GGU has specific targets for decreasing its own electricity consumption for its water utility business as part of the overall KPIs set for management team.
-By making the investments listed above, the Company has successfully managed to decrease the consumption throughout last several years and from consumption level of 291 million kWh in 2017.
-GGU reached 237 million kWh in 2018.
-GGU further intends to get to 220 million kWh target over the next three years.
+By making the investments listed above, GGU has successfully managed to decrease the self-consumed electricity consumption throughout last several years and from consumption level of 239 million KWh in 2017, GGU reached 174 million KWh in 2019.
+GGU intends to maintain self-produced electricity consumption in the range of 170-175KWh over the next three years.

-The Group’s various implemented projects have a direct positive impact on national and regional environments.
+GGU’s various implemented projects have a direct positive impact on national and regional environments.
 In particular, after the rehabilitation of Gardabani WWTP, treated wastewater quality discharged into the Mtkvari River meets all applicable norms and regulations.
 As a result of the improved wastewater treatment process, water quality in the transboundary Mtkvari River will significantly improve, which will also support the Government of Georgia to implement international environmental agreements.
+In October 2019, Early Warning System (EWS) for Zhinvali HPP was successfully tested and launched.
+The area under the responsibility of the water utility business corresponds to the 15km downstream in the Zhinvali Dam.
+In order to protect population and environment, the EWS was implemented in this area.
+Other than drinking water supply and power generation, Zhinvali Dam plays a key role in controlling floods and other geo-hazards.
+It is built as a safe structure, complying with strict standards.
+Zhinvali HPP EWS consists of: a) high accuracy hydrological and meteorological data monitoring system, b) the warning system, covering the area that gets flooded by a warning signal within a relevant time, and c) the notification system, informing the first responders of an emergency via voice and text message.

 Projects implemented by our renewable energy business are also in compliance with local and international environmental standards and legislation.
 In 2018, the environmental and social management system (ESMS) was introduced, which is applicable to all types of renewable projects.
-In general, for the projects which are at the development stage, the Company elaborates Environmental and Social Impact Assessment (ESIA) documentation, which also includes a scoping report and, if need be, a Resettlement Policy Framework (RFP) and a respective Resettlement Action Plans (RAP).
+In general, for the projects which are at the development stage, the business elaborates Environmental and Social Impact Assessment (ESIA) documentation, which also includes a scoping report and, if needed, a Resettlement Policy Framework (RFP) and a respective Resettlement Action

-The Company’s Environmental and Social Policy Framework and the ESMS is based on the following principles: no pollution of water, soil and air (including dust and noise).
-In order to identify the arrangements necessary to prevent pollution of water, air and soil, the Pollution Prevention and Control Plan (PPCP) was developed and adopted by the GGU group of companies and their contractors in compliance with the IFC PS3 and the WB General EHS Guidelines.
+The renewable energy business’s Environmental and Social Policy Framework and the ESMS is based on the following principles: no pollution of water, soil and air (including dust and noise).
+In order to identify the arrangements necessary to prevent pollution of water, air and soil, the Pollution Prevention and Control Plan (PPCP) was developed and adopted by the group of companies at GGU and their contractors in compliance with the IFC PS3 and the WB General EHS Guidelines.
 The PPCP consists of the following components: Wastewater and Storm-water Management; Spill Prevention and Control; Hazardous Materials Storage and Handling; Air Emissions Management; and Dust Control and Noise Management.

-The beer production process releases additional carbon dioxin (CO2) and wastewater that directly contribute to environment pollution and climate change.
+The beer production process releases additional carbon dioxide (CO2) and wastewater that directly contribute to environment pollution and climate change.
 The emission implications on communities, agriculture and the availability of raw materials are complex and challenging.
-The beer business responsibly reduces these implications:
+The beer business has responsibly reduced these implications:

-- by constructing a CO2 recovery plant, which captures the carbon dioxide released during the carbonated drinks production process;
+- by constructing a CO2 recovery plant, which captures the carbon dioxide released during the beer production process;

-- by constructing a wastewater treatment plant, that cleans wastewater chemically, biologically and physically to obtain ecologically safe wastewater; and
+- by constructing a wastewater treatment plant, that cleans wastewater chemically, biologically and physically to obtain ecologically safe wastewater.

 The Group has in place a Code of Ethics, as well as policies which relate to environmental matters, employees, social matters, our respect for human rights and anti-corruption and bribery.